 3. Bleecker Street.
 [Listen] The first original song on the album, “Bleecker Street,” typifies the melodic grace and themes (e.g., alienation, discontent) that Paul would come to be known and praised for.
 Its title is the name of one of the famous avenues of Greenwich Village, a haven for artists of all types and a major hub of 1960s countercultures.
 But Paul doesn’t characterize it as a place of salvation.
 Quite the opposite: he says, “It’s a long road to Canaan / On Bleecker Street.”

-It sounds to me like Paul (assuming he’s the speaker here) is voicing his disillusionment and trying to come to grips with the fact that humanity is innately flawed.
+It sounds to me like Paul (assuming he’s the speaker here) is voicing his disillusionment and trying to come to grips with humanity’s failings.
 For all the lofty ideals born and preached there, the Village is no paradise.
 People were coming there looking to receive and help effect freedom, enlightenment, beauty, and change, but loneliness and suffering persists.
 Fog covers Bleecker “like a shroud,” blanketing homeless men asleep in alleys and “hid[ing] the shepherd from the sheep.”
 (Most residents were so self-involved, they couldn’t see God.)
 There’s a spiritual emptiness, and a loss of real human connection (“I saw a shadow touch a shadow’s hand”).

 The poets write, and “holy, holy is their sacrament” (a reference, perhaps, to Allen Ginsberg).
 But their rhymes are “crooked” (dishonest?), and they sell them for thirty dollars’ rent, a reference to Judas’s betrayal of Jesus.